McGeorge Bundy

-McGeorge "Mac" Bundy (March 30, 1919 – September 16, 1996) was an American academic who served as the U.S. National Security Advisor to Presidents John F. Kennedy and Lyndon B. Johnson from 1961 through 1966, mostly remembered as one of the chief architects of the United States' escalation of the Vietnam War.
+McGeorge "Mac" Bundy (March 30, 1919 – September 16, 1996) was an American academic who served as the U.S. National Security Advisor to Presidents John F. Kennedy and Lyndon B. Johnson from 1961 through 1966.
+He is primarily remembered as one of the chief architects of the United States' escalation of the Vietnam War.
 He was president of the Ford Foundation from 1966 through 1979.

 After World War II, during which Bundy served as an intelligence officer, he was selected in 1949 to work for the Council on Foreign Relations.
 He worked with a study team on the implementation of the Marshall Plan.
 He was appointed a professor of government at Harvard University, and, in 1953, became its youngest dean for the Faculty of Arts and Sciences, working to develop Harvard as a merit-based university.
 In 1979, he returned to academia as professor of history at New York University, and later as scholar in residence at the Carnegie Corporation.

 Early life and education

 Born in 1919 and raised in Boston, Massachusetts, Bundy was the third son in a prosperous family, long involved in Republican politics.
 His older brothers were Harvey Hollister Bundy, Jr., and William Putnam Bundy, and his two younger sisters were Harriet Lowell and Katharine Lawrence.
-His father, Harvey Hollister Bundy, from Grand Rapids, Michigan, was a prominent attorney in Boston who'd clerked for Justice Oliver Wendell Holmes Jr. in his younger days.
+His father, Harvey Hollister Bundy, from Grand Rapids, Michigan, was a prominent attorney in Boston who had clerked for Justice Oliver Wendell Holmes Jr. in his younger days.
 Bundy's mother, Katherine Lawrence Putnam, was related to several Boston Brahmin families listed in the Social Register: the Lowells, the Cabots, and the Lawrences.
-She was a niece to Harvard president Abbott Lawrence Lowell.
+She was a niece of Harvard president Abbott Lawrence Lowell.
 Through his mother, Bundy grew up within other Boston Brahmin families, and remained throughout his life well connected with American elites.

 The Bundys were close to Henry L. Stimson.
 As Secretary of State under Herbert Hoover, in 1931, Stimson appointed Bundy's father as his Assistant Secretary of State.
 Later, when Stimson was Secretary of War in World War II, Harvey Bundy served again under Stimson as Special Assistant on Atomic Matters, serving as liaison between Stimson and the director of the Office of Scientific Research and Development, Vannevar Bush.
-He worked in the implementation process of the Marshall Plan after the war.
+He worked on the implementation of the Marshall Plan after the war.
 McGeorge Bundy grew up knowing Stimson as a family friend and colleague of his father.

 He attended the private Dexter School in Brookline, Massachusetts, and the elite Groton School, where he placed 1st in his class and ran the student newspaper and debating society.
 Biographer David Halberstam writes: